 Using too many keywords, irrelevant titles and un-focused descriptions just dilutes your efforts and will drop you down the search results.

-Think about what you would actually type in when doing a search and use that type of wording for your page title.
+Think about what you would actually type in when doing a search and use that type of wording for your SEO title.

-For example: if you were searching for ways to pay off your mortgage you wouldn’t type in ‘how to pay of your mortgage’.
+For example: if you were searching for ways to pay off your mortgage you wouldn’t type in ‘how to pay off your mortgage’.
 You would be more likely to type in ‘how to pay off my mortgage’, or ‘how to pay off a mortgage’.